n8han-dev/web-stash/README.md

 ## Scope of work
 1. create a base website (starter page)
+2. Add the requirements file for easier install
+5. add my YT channel links
-2. add links to my resources
+3. add a feedback/message option to website
-3. TBD

-## Tech stack
-This project is built with python/django as backend
+4. add content

+Usage & setup:
+1. Highly recommended to use venv instead of installing globally
+2. for now application is setup for debug
+3. packages have to be installed manually until requirements.txt is added